nmaas-platform/nmaas-portal/readme.md

 # NMaaS Portal (GUI)

-### Web-based GUI for browsing, subscription and deployment of network management applications offered by the NMaaS system
+### Web-based GUI for browsing, subscription and deployment of applications offered by the NMaaS Platform

 ### Technologies
 ---